Mcguffinn/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a framework/library used to combine html/css/js into a tool that lessons the repatative nature of coding sites and making your code madular to be reused.

 - [ ] What does it mean to _think_ in react?

+    thinking of building big, fast web apps in Js

 - [ ] Describe state.

+    state just means either or, either your one state or the other and you can manipulate the states and the object switches back and forth between them.

 - [ ] Describe props.

+    props are data that can be passed to other scripts in your code.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    A "side effect" is anything that affects something outside the scope of the function being executed. you can syne effects by using react hooks

 ## Project Set Up